 Teochew Treasure Beancurd (传统潮州豆干) is another of my family’s most treasured vegetarian dish.
 This nostalgic recipe resembles the one diligently prepared by my late mum-in-law on the first day of Chinese New Year.
 Even though it is not a luxurious delicacy, I can really appreciate the effort put in when she prepared this very memorable comfort dish.
 Every bite evokes fond memories down memory lane.
 Believe me, there’s nothing quite like the familiar smell of a comfort classic dish especially from our very loved ones.

-Beancurd (tofu) is made from soy beans.
-Fresh, firm-textured beancurd is off-white in colour.
-It is entirely tasteless before it is seasoned and will absorb the flavour of any ingredients with which it is cooked.
-The nutritional benefits of beancurd cannot be exaggerated.
+Beancurd is also a great food for any kind of diet, with amazing nutritional benefits too.
 They are low in calories and is a good source of vegetable protein.
-They make a great replacement for meat, fish and seafood.
-They are also extremely easy to digest, hence they are very good for the infants as well as the elderly.
+Therefore, beancurd makes a great replacement for meat, fish and seafood.
+Beancurd is also extremely easy to digest, hence very good for infants as well as the elderly.

 This teochew treasure beancurd dish is extremely simple and easy to cook.
 There are only 4 ingredients needed which are beancurd, fresh coriander leaves, salt and of course, oil for deep frying.
-For the benefit of friends who do not take garlic in their vegetarian food, it has be omitted in this dish.
+For the benefit of friends who do not take garlic in their vegetarian food, it has been omitted in this dish.
 Nevertheless, the taste is not at all compromised.
-Just deep fry the semi-soft beancurd till golden and crispy, season with salt and mix thoroughly with fresh cut coriander leaves.
-And we already have a great vegetarian beancurd dish which can be part of a Chinese banquet or just a nice simple dish on its own served with steamed rice.

-The semi-soft teochew beancurd take centre stage in this simple yet nutritional and freaking delicious dish.
+The semi-soft teochew beancurd takes centre stage in this simple yet nutritional and delicious dish.
 Deep frying the beancurd gives it such a golden colour and crisp texture which tastes great even on its own.
 Seasoning with just salt brings out a mild soybean flavour and sweetness in the otherwise, bland beancurd.

 A little bit of fresh herbs can go a long way in any dish.
 They pack a ton of flavour, and fresh coriander leaves in this beancurd dish is no exception.
 Its bright and refreshing taste has the ability to liven up this simple dish with just a light toss over the seasoned fried beancurd.
-In fact, coriander leaves and beancurd are an excellent pairing, the herbs giving a refreshing sharp fragrant to the simultaneously rich, creamy and light crispy beancurd.
-It’s the perfect beancurd dish so good even those who don’t fancy beancurd might come around.
+In fact, coriander leaves and beancurd are an excellent pairing, the herbs giving a refreshing sharp fragrance to the simultaneously rich, creamy and light crispy beancurd.
+It’s the perfect beancurd dish, so good even those who don’t fancy beancurd might come around.

 As always, ENJOY!